 2017's Least Popular Man In Hollywood Once Worked For Disney

-Harvey Weinstein has been the name on everyone's lips this year, with numerous sexual assault and harassment scandals coming to light.
-There are many allegations that go back several years, which are now calling attention to the years that he and his brother spent working for Disney Studios.
-Michael D. Eisner, who ran the studio back in 2005 when they made their exit, said that Harvey was "an incorrigible bully."
+Harvey Weinstein was the name on everyone's lips in 2017 when his guilt in numerous sexual intimidation and coercion scandals came to light.
+Many of the allegations reached back several years, inevitably calling attention to the time that he and his brother, Bob Weinstein, spent working for Disney Studios.
+Michael D. Eisner, who ran the studio back in 2005 when the brothers made their exit, said that Harvey was "an incorrigible bully."

-Paris Disney Was Having Real Workplace Moral Problems- An Employee Attempted Suicide During A Work Meeting
+A Disneyland Paris Employee Attempted Self-Immolation During A Work Meeting

-There Were Two Staff Suicides In 2010 At Disney Paris
+There Were Two Staff Suicides In 2010 At Disneyland Paris

-After the working conditions at Disney Paris took a dramatic downturn in 2010, two workers committed suicide.
-One was 37-year-old father of four Franck L., who wrote "Je ne veux pas retourner chez Mickey" on the wall of his home.
-In French, that means "I don't want to work for Mickey anymore."
-Another of his coworkers killed himself by jumping in front of a train.
+After the working conditions at Disneyland Paris took a dramatic downturn in 2010, two workers enacted their own ends.
+One was 37-year-old father of four Franck L., who wrote, "Je ne veux pas retourner chez Mickey," on the wall of his home, which translates to, "I don't want to work for Mickey any more."
+Five weeks earlier, another employee of the park jumped in front of a train.